 - Where will you see your counsellor?
-Counselling can take place either in your own home or at a venue elsewhere within London and the Home Counties.
-(JBCS offers telephone and Skype counselling)
+Counselling can take place either in your own home or at a venue elsewhere, or by telephone and online.

 - Is it confidential?
 Counselling is a private and confidential form of help and we offer the maximum confidentiality within the framework of BACP guidelines.

 Please click here to contact us